25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Chiostro del Bramante (Art Museum with the cutest coffee shop)

-- 🗺 Tips: If you want to only go to the coffee shop – it’s free of entrance, meaning you don’t need tickets to the museum to enter.
+- 🗺 Tips: If you only want to go to the coffee shop – it’s free of entrance, meaning you don’t need tickets to the museum to enter.

 Chiostro del Bramante is a cultural space and multi-purpose building.
 Chiostro del Bramante has a beautiful, contemporary museum to visit.
 In addition to the museum, it has the ARTSIEST coffee shop I’ve ever seen, along with event rooms and more.

-Personally, for its tasty cappuccinos and unique beauty – I’m adding it to the list of best coffee shops in Rome.
 Whether you are an art lover, Renaissance architecture lover, or coffee lover – this is a perfect hidden gem for you to add to your Rome itinerary!

 Castel Sant’Angelo (Coffee with a view)